Carnegie Mellon University

 • Transcripts

-You must submit transcripts from every college-level institution you attended, regardless of whether degrees were granted.
+You need to submit transcripts from undergraduate and graduate programs you attended.
 Transcripts that are not in English should be submitted together with English translations.
-It is acceptable to submit an unofficial transcript with your application.
-Official transcripts would be required later should you be accepted into the program.
+You may submit an unofficial transcript with your application; in this case official transcripts will be required later should you be accepted into the program.

 • Reference letters

 You must submit contact information for at least three academic references.
-At least one reference should be from the college you attended most recently.
-Your references will be asked to submit their letters of recommendation directly through this website.
+Your references will be directly asked to submit their letters of recommendation through this website.

 • Subject GRE score (optional)